 This solution address KI#5, Support of location services for UEs accessing via a mobile base station relay.

 According to the existing 5GC-MT-LR Procedure (Figure 6.1.2-1) in TS 23.273 [4], steps 2, 7, 8, 9, 16, 17, 18, 19, 20, 21, 22, and 23 are related to the UE LCS privacy check.
-Based on the subscription data obtained in step 2, GMLC and AMF interact with the UE/User for UE/User LCS notification, which requires LCS related UE 5GMM signalling.
+Based on the subscription data obtained in step 2, GMLC performs privacy check for the target UE, only if the result of the privacy check indicates that the UE must either be notified or notified with privacy verification, the GMLC sends the indication to AMF.
+Based on the indication and if the UE supports LCS notification (according to the UE capability information), the AMF interact with the UE/User for UE/User LCS notification, which requires LCS related UE 5GMM signalling.

-As described, UE LCS privacy check requires the interaction with UE/User, because the commercial location services which triggers this 5GC-MT-LR Procedure mainly target the end users.
+As described, the result of UE LCS privacy check may require the interaction with UE/User for the commercial location services which triggers this 5GC-MT-LR Procedure mainly target the end users.
 Supposing that the existing location service framework and procedures are basically applied to the MBSR because the MBSR is also considered as a UE for the positioning, the UE privacy check procedure for the MBSR needs to be performed.

 Thus, in case the positioning of the MBSR is additionally performed for the UE served by an MBSR as described in the solutions #7, #8, #14 and #15, the UE LCS privacy check procedures for MBSR obviously should not be invoked for every UEs' positioning procedure, as it causes delay.

 This solution addresses the issue and avoids the unnecessary privacy check for the MBSR if MT-LR procedure is triggered by the UE-LMF to obtain the MBSR location.

-Editor's note: It is FFS how the privacy check is handled if UE-LMF triggers MT-LR procedure via the MBSR-AMF.
+If UE-LMF triggers MT-LR procedure via the MBSR-AMF, because the GMLC is not involved in the procedure, based on the current mechanism above, the privacy check is skipped and thus it is impossible for AMF to receive the indication that UE must either be notified or notified with privacy verification.
+So the AMF will not check the whether the UE supports LCS notification and will not interact with the UE/User for UE/User LCS notification.
+Thus in this case, no enhancement is needed to avoid the interaction above.

 6.19.2 Functional descriptions

-In order to solve the issue, there are several possible options:
+In order to avoid interact with the UE/User for UE/User LCS notification, there are several possible options:

 1) MBRS-centric option: